wintvelt/blob-images-frontend-NEW/README.md

     - [x] implement forgotpsw - simple link to forgotpsw page
     - [x] has createaccount form, to complete account after login with tmp password
     - [x] catch other challenges and errors
+    - [x] account creation as separate page **rejected**:
+        - it would allow a link directly from an mail, with email and tmp-password already set
+        - so that the login with tmp-password step could be skipped
+        - but tmp-password would need to be in the link/ query, which is unsafe
+    - [ ] (link to) redirect on succesful login
 - [x] `forgotpassword.js` - user triggered when they forgot psw, allows user to ask to reset psw
     - basic:
         - user fills in email and sends form